Andrew Cuomo: Public college and university tuition

 On April 18, 2017, Cuomo signed the New York State 2018 fiscal year budget.
 It included the Excelsior Scholarship, a provision that families making less than $125,000 in 2019 could have free tuition at all SUNY and CUNY universities, though some education experts including Sara Goldrick-Rab say it won't help the poorest students and that the requirement that recipients live and work in New York after graduating is counter-productive.

 Public employees

 On July 16, 2011, Cuomo finalized a five-year deal with the Public Employees Federation to end pay raises, implement furlough days, and require additional contributions to health insurance accounts.
 In an interview with The New York Times, he stated his top goal in 2012 is the reduction of public employee pensions.

 Public housing

 In the winter of 2018, Cuomo responded to a class-action lawsuit brought against the New York City Housing Authority by attorney Jim Walden on behalf of a group of public housing tenants.
 The suit was the first of its kind and called upon NYCHA to immediately address decrepit and unhealthy conditions in public housing units across New York City.
-At the invitation of Walden, Cuomo toured a public housing project in March.
 By early April, Cuomo appointed an independent monitor to oversee NYCHA on an emergency basis.
-The move broadened the ever-widening rift between NYC mayor Bill de Blasio and Cuomo.